PlatinumLucario/VGMusicStudio/README.md

 ----
 ## Building
 ### Windows
-Even though it will build without any issues, since VG Music Studio runs on GTK4 bindings via Gir.Core, it requires some C libraries to be installed or placed within the same directory as the Windows executable (.exe).

-Otherwise it will complain upon launch with the following System.TypeInitializationException error:
-``DllNotFoundException: Unable to load DLL 'libgtk-4-1.dll' or one of its dependencies: The specified module could not be found.
-(0x8007007E)``

-To avoid this error while debugging VG Music Studio, you will need to do the following:
+VG Music Studio already includes the native library Nuget package for libadwaita.
+So that it can build and run without any issues and without needing to install MSYS2.

+But if for any reason you need to update the libadwaita Nuget, follow the steps below:
-1. Download and install MSYS2 from [the official website](https://www.msys2.org/), and ensure it is installed in the default directory: ``C:\``.
+1. Download and install MSYS2 from [the official website](https://www.msys2.org/), and ensure it is installed in the default directory (``C:\``).
+If you install it in a different location, it will need to be set via the ``Path`` environment variable.
-2. After installation, run the following commands in the MSYS2 terminal: ``pacman -Syy`` to reload the package database, then ``pacman -Syuu`` to update all the packages.
+2. After installation, run the following commands in the MSYS2 terminal: ``pacman -Syuu`` to reload the database and update all the packages.
+** If any errors occur saying that the signatures are of `unknown trust` during the update process and can't update, run ``pacman-key --refresh-keys`` to refresh the keys

+If libawaita hasn't been installed in MSYS2:
-3. Run each of the following commands to install the required packages:
+2.1 (Optional) Run each of the following commands to install the required packages:
 ``pacman -S mingw-w64-x86_64-gtk4``
 ``pacman -S mingw-w64-x86_64-libadwaita``
 ``pacman -S mingw-w64-x86_64-gtksourceview5``

+3. Now run ``Build.bat`` inside the CreateNugets folder, it should update the .csproj for the Nuget and build the Nuget.

 ### macOS
 #### Intel (x86-64)